imanuelgittens/javascript-studies/Introduction-To-HTML-Fundamentals/Exercises/questions.md

 Comments are very important when writing code and are often used write notes or reminders on why something was done.
 Let's look at a quick example.

-	<h1 style="color:green">Your Season Welcomes You</h1>
+	<h1 style="color:green">Your Season Welcomes You!</h1>

 We look at this code and we can see that we have an h1 element that is styled with the color green.
 Let's say 3 months later, you come back to this code and you couldn't remember why it was styled using green.
 A comment here would immediately solve this problem so let's improve the example a bit.

 	<!-- This elements is styled Green in spring, Yellow in Summer, Orange in Fall and White in Winter -->
-	<h1 style="color:green">Your Season Welcomes You</h1>
+	<h1 style="color:green">Your Season Welcomes You!</h1>

 You now know exactly why it was styled green and you also know how to change its style moving forward.

 When writing HTML (or any other language) you should make use of comments.
-It is not a good idea to put a comment for every single thing you write however using it smartly will allow for easier understanding and maintenance of your code.
+It is not a good idea to put a comment for every single thing you write however using them smartly will allow for easier understanding and maintenance of your code.

 ####Question 4